-As conveyancing is completed online settlements may take place, however pre-settlement inspections and moving are not physically able to occur and therefore settlement and possession will probably need to be renegotiated, or deferred until the Level 4 Isolation Period ends.
+As conveyancing is completed online settlements may take place, however pre-settlement inspections and moving are not physically able to occur and therefore settlement and possession may need to be renegotiated, or deferred until the Level 4 Isolation Period ends.
 (The main problem being that homes are generally sold with vacant possession – which is not currently possible as moving house is not deemed ‘essential travel’ during this Level 4 period.)

 Rural sales and tenanted property sales

 There will be situations where sales may not involve people leaving their home or any in-person contact (e.g. where a property is tenanted and the tenancy will continue after settlement) and have advised that whilst settlement can occur where no one has to have contact, purchasers and vendors may encounter difficulties when trying to get Authority & Instruction forms, mortgage instruction forms, and other legal forms issued and signed.
 So, deferring settlement may still be the safest option.
 We would strongly recommend that the parties seek and follow the advice of their solicitors and not assume settlement can or will be able to occur.
 Physical property inspections cannot occur when we are under Level 4 lockdown.

 Conditional contracts can still be confirmed during this time; however should a condition not be able to be met due to the restrictions under the Alert Level 4 period (examples would be the inability to conduct a property inspection and building inspections), then the buyer and seller would need to advise their legal representatives and either extend the condition until after the lockdown, or cancel the contract.
 The party’s lawyers will make appropriate amendments to the contract to facilitate this.